 Some varieties or parsnip come in pelleted seed form which makes it easier to sow them.

 You can tell when parsnips are ready for harvesting as the leaves start to turn yellow and begin to die back.
-Those seeds sown in early spring should be ready about mid autumn however there is no rush to harvest them all at once, as you can leave them in the ground until needed.
+Those seeds sown in early spring should be ready about mid-autumn however there is no rush to harvest them all at once, as you can leave them in the ground until needed.
 Indeed by doing so you can improve the flavour as when a frost gets to the roots it increases the sugar content giving a sweeter taste.
-So leave them in the ground and dig up as and when needed through out the winter, however do not leave in the ground after February as the parsnips will start to grow again which causes the centre of the root to become woody and not suitable for cooking.
+So leave them in the ground and dig up as and when needed throughout the winter, however. do not leave them in the ground after February as the parsnips will start to grow again which causes the centre of the root to become woody and not suitable for cooking.

 Short rooted varieties grown in light soil may be harvested by loosening the soil around the plane and then pulling.
-However all other varieties and short rooted ones grown on heavy soil will need to be dug out if you don not want to break the root.
+However, all other varieties and short rooted ones growing in heavy soil will need to be dug out if you do not want to break the root.